Skip to content

 Community Corrections Orders

 Under the Crimes (Sentencing Procedure) Act 1999 a penalty available to the Court is a Community Correction Order, formerly known as community service.
-A length of time that a person must adhere by the community correction order can be specified by the Court but must not exceed 3 years.
-Under Section 88 the Crimes (Sentencing Procedure) Act 1999 there are two standard conditions which must always be included, which are that the offender must not commit any offence, and that the offender must appear before the court if called on to do so at any time during the term of the community correction order.
+The length of time that a person must adhere to the community correction order can be specified by the Court but must not exceed 3 years.
+Under Section 88 of the Crimes (Sentencing Procedure) Act 1999 two standard conditions must always be included, which are that the offender must not commit any offence and that the offender must appear before the court if called on to do so at any time during the term of the community correction order.
 It is then open to the Court to impose additional conditions such as:

 • A curfew condition imposing a specified curfew (not exceeding 12 hours in any period of 24 hours),